 It's not as simple as dumping together cans of this and that, but boy is it worth it!

-More importantly, you can make most of it ahead of time so that all you have to do is pop it in the oven when the turkey comes out.
+More importantly, you can make most of it ahead of time so that all you have to do is pop it in the oven when the turkey comes out to rest.

 I've found that homemade cream-of-mushroom soup is a must.